Christian Landu Landu

-Christian Landu Landu (born 25 January 1992) is a Norwegian footballer currently playing for Bryne FK.
+Christian Landu Landu (born 25 January 1992) is a Norwegian footballer currently free agent.

 Club career

 Viking

 Landu Landu was born in Stavanger and started his career in local club Tasta, before he joined Viking in 2005.
 He trained with the Viking first-team for the first time in 2006, and later, while still a youth player, began training with the first team every day.
 Egil Østenstad described him as a talented player.

 He made his debut for the Viking first team as substitute in a Norwegian Premier League match on 3 August 2008, and started his first full-game against Sandefjord in Sandefjord.
 In the 2009 season he made 4 appearances for the first team, with another 12 following in the 2010 season.

 In November 2009 the player's agent claimed he was on trial at Liverpool.

 Bryne

 After his contract with Sandnes Ulf expired, Landu Landu signed a two-year contract with Bryne, starting from the 2023 season.